aminess99/tiktokdd/README.md

 ## Important Notes

-- The application automatically cleans up downloaded files older than 24 hours
+- The application automatically cleans up downloaded files older than 24 hours to ensure optimal performance and storage management.
-- Logs are stored in the `logs` directory with rotation
+- Logs are stored in the `logs` directory with rotation to help monitor and debug the application effectively.
-- FFmpeg must be installed on the deployment server for audio extraction to work
+- FFmpeg must be installed on the deployment server for audio extraction to work seamlessly.
+Ensure it is properly configured to avoid any issues during audio processing.
+- The application is designed with user privacy in mind; no personal data is stored or shared.
+- For best results, always use the latest version of the application and dependencies.